google/WebFundamentals/src/content/en/fundamentals/native-hardware/fullscreen/index.md

 ## Getting your app or site fullscreen

-There are several ways that a user or developer can get an web app fullscreen.
+There are several ways that a user or developer can get a web app fullscreen.

-* Fake it: auto-hide the address bar
+* Fake it: auto-hide the address bar.
-* Request the browser to go fullscreen in response to a user gesture.
+* Request the browser go fullscreen in response to a user gesture.
-* Install the app to the home screen
+* Install the app to the home screen.

 ### Fake it: auto-hide the address bar